redfoxofwealden/quenington-wildlife-park/README.md

 ### Content

-- Ideas for which birds and animals to include in the website have been inspired from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+- Ideas for which birds and animals to include in the website have been inspired from [Wikipedia](https://en.wikipedia.org/).
 -

+## Deployment

+The website was deployed to GitHub using the steps below
+- From the GitHub account home page, navigate to the quenington-wildlife-park repository
+- on the top navigation bar click on Settings
+- on the left side menu click on Pages
+- from the source section drop-down menu, select the Master Branch

+After the master branch has been selected, the page will be deployed after a few minutes.

+The website is now deployed and is at [redfoxofwealden.github.io/quenington-wildlife-park/](https://redfoxofwealden.github.io/quenington-wildlife-park/)